Friday and Saturday

 right or left.
 We have never run out of room so don’t worry about finding a

-Cost for those who want coaching will be $70.00 per day.
-Cost for ‘Field
+Cost for those who want coaching will be $85.00 per person, per day.
+Cost for

 CLINIC TRAINING PHILOSOPHY

-shooting is best learned through coaching and under conditions that do not place
+learned through coaching and under conditions that do not place unnecessary

-unnecessary stress on the shooter.
-Our shooters come from all walks of life and
+stress on the shooter.
+Our shooters come from all walks of life and the success

-the success of the Clinic and Boomershoot is that we can leave the stresses of
+of the Clinic and Boomershoot is that we can leave the stresses of daily life

-daily life behind and enjoy a weekend of shooting, learning, and conversation.
+behind and enjoy a weekend of shooting, learning, and conversation.
+So if you

 competitive event, or a force fed training event – think again.
 It isn’t and